CoEDL/elastic-query-builder/README.md

 ## Folder setup

 -   `dist`: the built code - built by typescript - you should never be working in this folder
+-   `docs`: the API docs - built by jsdoc - you should never be working in this folder
 -   `src/queries/*`: the query fragment generators.
 Folder structure follows the categorisation @ [https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html)
 -   `src/aggregations/*`: the aggregation fragment generators.
 Folder structure follows the